romankierzkowski/langner/README.md

 ...
 ```

 Every evaluation cycle the `value` field in the object is decreased by one.
-When the field is equal 0 then the object is removed form GOS and the new object is created and initialized with a `field` value equal 3.
+When the field is equal 0 then the object is removed form GOS and the new object is created and initialized with a `value` equal 3.
 In the example, there is always one object in the GOS.

 ### Undefined fields ###